denkovarik/Bulk-Protein-Modeling/README.md

 #### Clone the Repository
 If your SDK allows for it, then clone this repository through your SDK.
 Otherwise, open up the command prompt, move into the directory of your choice, then run the following command.
 ```
-git clone git@github.com:denkovarik/Annotate-KEGG-Pathway.git
+git clone git@github.com:denkovarik/Bulk-Protein-Modeling.git
 ```
-After the repo has been cloned on your device, move into the Annotate-KEGG-Pathway directory from the command line.
+After the repo has been cloned on your device, move into the Bulk-Protein-Modeling directory from the command line.
 ```
-cd Annotate-KEGG-Pathway
+cd Bulk-Protein-Modeling
 ```

 ### Install Dependencies